TofuPilotTofuPilot

 Enterprise trial

-Contact our team to sign up for an Enterprise plan trial.
-We will grant you access to the private self-hosting installation repository along with the TofuPilot docker image.
+Contact our team to activate an Enterprise trial.
+We'll give you access to the private installation repository and Docker image.

 • OS: Ubuntu 20.04 LTS or later (64-bit)